rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 +++
-title = "The Road to learn React" description = "The Road to learn React offers you a foundation before you start to dive into the advanced React JS ecosystem.
-It covers React by building an example Hacker News application.
-It's a huge tutorial..." date = "2017-01-10T13:50:46+02:00" tags = ["learn", "react"] categories = ["React"] keyword = "learn react"
+title = "The Road to learn React" description = "The Road to learn React is your way to learn ReactJs in 2017 by building a real world application.
+You will get a foundation before you dive into more advanced topics like Redux, Flow and React Router.
+It's a huge tutorial ..." date = "2017-03-09T13:50:46+02:00" tags = ["learn", "react"] categories = ["React"] keyword = "learn react"